-WebMD.com can help you with a personalized action plan to control asthma.
+WebMD.com can help you with a personal action plan to control asthma.

-Visit WebMD.com/asthma/guide/smoking-and- asthma today for tips about how to handle your specific asthma challenges, identifying asthma triggers and for signs of an impending asthma attack.

-(WebMD.com does not replace the medical advice from your primary care physician.)
+Visit WebMD.com/asthma/guide/smoking-and-asthma today for tips about how to handle your asthma challenges, asthma triggers and signs that an asthma attack is about to happen.
+WebMD.com does not replace the medical advice from your doctor.